-The WEEE regulations make provision for the Secretary of State to allow Producer Compliance Schemes (PCSs) to achieve compliance with their targets by paying a Compliance Fee as an alternative to providing evidence of WEEE collection and treatment.
+The WEEE regulations make provision for the Secretary of State to allow Producer Compliance Schemes (PCSs) to achieve compliance with their WEEE collection targets by paying a Compliance Fee as an alternative to providing evidence of WEEE collection and treatment.
+Paying the compliance fee does not jeopardize a PCSs ability to operate in future compliance years.

-Stakeholders have been invited to make proposals for a fee to the Secretary of State by the end of September in each compliance year since 2014.
+Stakeholders have been invited to make proposals for the operation and methodology of the fee to the Secretary of State in each compliance year since 2014.
 The Secretary of State may then approve only one methodology and has typically announced the successful proposal following the end of the relevant compliance year.

 Valpak has been in operation since 1997.
-We are the largest and most broadly based operator of producer compliance schemes in the UK, offering compliance schemes covering the packaging, WEEE and batteries producer responsibility regimes as well as of other related services to members and non-members including environmental consultancy, comprehensive data collection and analysis, international environmental compliance and direct material recycling services for all waste streams, including WEEE.
+We are the largest and most broadly based operator of producer compliance schemes in the UK, offering compliance schemes covering the packaging, WEEE and batteries producer responsibility regimes as well as of other related services to members and non-members including environmental consultancy, comprehensive data collection and analysis, international environmental compliance, and direct material recycling services for all waste streams, including WEEE.

-Valpak is widely recognised for its expertise in the producer responsibility sector and has a track record for developing recommendations for improvements to the UK's existing producer responsibility regimes, working closely with members, regulators and Government to develop effective solutions for both current and future systems.
-We have used our expertise to develop this proposal for the methodology of the WEEE compliance fee for 2021 which we believe effectively meets both the regulatory requirements and Government guidance, as well as appropriately acknowledging the current state of the WEEE sector.
+Valpak is widely recognised for its expertise in the producer responsibility sector and has a track record for developing a number of recommendations for improvements to the UK's existing producer responsibility regimes, working closely with members, regulators and government to develop effective solutions for both current and future systems.
+We have used our expertise to develop this proposal for the methodology of a WEEE compliance fee for 2022, which we believe effectively meets both the regulatory requirements and Government guidance, as well as appropriately acknowledging the current state of the WEEE sector.

-Valpak's proposed 2021 compliance fee methodology builds upon key elements of our proposed methodology that was accepted by Defra for the 2016 compliance year, as well as the methodologies we proposed in 2017, 2018, 2019 and the submission made in 2020 which attempted to account for the impacts of the Covid-19 pandemic on the WEEE sector.
+Valpak's proposed methodology for compliance fee in 2022 builds upon key elements of our proposed methodology that was accepted by Defra for the 2016 compliance year, as well as the fee methodologies we proposed in 2017, 2018, 2019, 2020 and 2021.

-We have included worked examples in section 4.6 to show how the methodology operates in practice under different scenarios.
+We have included worked examples in sections 4.5 and 4.6 to show how the methodology operates in practice under different scenarios.

 If this methodology is accepted by Defra, we propose that Anthesis (UK) Ltd. ("Anthesis") are appointed as the independent compliance fee administrator.
-Anthesis are a well-respected consultancy who have direct experience of the UK WEEE System as they are the administrator of the WEEE Producer Balancing System.
+Anthesis are a well-respected independent consultancy who have a proven track record of operating in various capacities in the WEEE system for some time, including operating the Producer Balancing System (PBS) and conducting various WEEE research studies for Defra and others.
 Anthesis have demonstrated extensive expertise and a capability to perform the required role whilst ensuring the high degrees of confidentiality necessary - see Appendix I for more information.
-Further, we propose that Oakdene Hollins Ltd be appointed to provide independent oversight and verification of the compliance fee administration activities to be undertaken by Anthesis.